KarineBrandelli/projeto-rocketshoes/README.md

 ## About

-The page represents an e-commerce of mini sports shoes.
+The page represents an e-commerce of sports shoes.
 It was developed as a way to test the skills and knowledge developed in the Discover program, available for free on [Rocketseat](https://www.rocketseat.com.br/).

 ## Technologies